 Section 2412 of the RIF regulations, 47 D.C.
 Reg. at 2431, requires an agency to establish a "retention register" for each competitive level, and provides that the retention register "shall document the final action taken, and the effective date of that action, for each employee released from his or her competitive level."
 Generally, employees in a competitive level who are separated as a result of a RIF are separated in inverse order of their standing on the retention register.
 An employee's standing is determined by his/her RIF service computation date (RIF-SCD), which is usually the date on which the employee began D.C.
 Government service.
-However, an employee's standing on the retention register can be enhanced by: 1) an "Outstanding" performance rating for the rating year immediately preceding the RIF (DPM § 2416, 47 D.C.
-Reg. at 2433); 2) Veteran's preference (DPM § 2417, 47 D.C.
-Reg. at 2434); and/or 3) D.C. residency preference (DPM § 2418, id.).

-Regarding the lateral competition requirement, the record shows that everyone in Employee's competitive level was subjected to the RIF.
-Therefore, I conclude that the statutory provision of Code

-§ 1-624.08(e), according Employee one round of lateral competition, as well as the related RIF provisions of 5 D.C.
+Regarding the lateral competition requirement, the record shows that all positions in Employee's competitive level were eliminated in the RIF.
+Therefore, I conclude that the statutory provision of Code § 1-624.08(e), according Employee one round of lateral competition, as well as the related RIF provisions of 5 D.C.
 Municipal Regulations 1503.3, are both inapplicable, and that Agency is not required to go through the rating and ranking process described in that chapter relative to abolishing Employee's position.
 See Leona Cabiness v.

-Department of Consumer and Regulatory Affairs, OEA Matter No. 2401-0156-99 (January 30, 2003), D.C.
-Reg. ; Robert T. Mills v.
+Department of Consumer and Regulatory Affairs, OEA Matter No. 2401-0156-99 (January 30, 2003), \\ D.C.
+Reg. \\; Robert T. Mills v.
 D.C.
-Public Schools, OEA Matter No. 2401-0109-02 (March 20, 2003), D.C.
-Reg. ; Deborah J. Bryant v.
+Public Schools, OEA Matter No. 2401-0109-02 (March 20, 2003), \\ D.C.
+Reg. \\; Deborah J. Bryant v.
 D.C.
-Department of Corrections, OEA Matter No. 2401-0086-01 (July 14, 2003), D.C.
-Reg. ; and R. James Fagelson v.
-Department of Consumer and Regulatory Affairs, OEA Matter No. 2401-0137-99 (December 3, 2001), D.C.
-Reg. .
+Department of Corrections, OEA Matter No. 2401-0086-01 (July 14, 2003), \\ D.C.
+Reg. \\; and R. James Fagelson v.
+Department of Consumer and Regulatory Affairs, OEA Matter No. 2401-0137-99 (December 3, 2001), \\ D.C.
+Reg. \\.